cert-manager/infrastructure/README.md

 The [cert-manager GitHub org](https://github.com/cert-manager/) holds all project repos.
 Configuration is done by admins, and the list of admins should match the membership of the cert-manager-maintainers Google group.

-We also have a bot - `jetstack-bot` - with high levels of access to the cert-manager org.
-It may have been manually set up and might require further documentation to detail what it does, what it requires and why we have it.
+We also have a bot - `cert-manager-bot` - with high levels of access to the cert-manager org.
+It is used by prow (eg. [the mounted bot PAT](https://github.com/cert-manager/testing/blob/091d46e46d154f8d77401b108b61383080a80777/prow/cluster/cherrypicker_deployment.yaml#L74-L76)) in combination with the cert-manager-prow GitHub app (eg. [the mounted GH app token](https://github.com/cert-manager/testing/blob/091d46e46d154f8d77401b108b61383080a80777/prow/cluster/tide_deployment.yaml#L58-L60)).

 ### CNCF Maintainers